matthewantonis-georgiancollege/Java_COMP1008/MiniExercise4/README.md

 # Mini Exercise 4:

 ## Contents:
-- Create an FXML named Calculator (1 mark deduction if not).
+- Create an FXML named Calculator
 - The FXML file is to have the following design (excluding rounded borders).
+  - Did rounded borders anyways
 - You may choose any layout desired.

 ### Template to Copy From: